programadorthi/Anarchitecturetry/README.md

 # WARNING

-If you are beginning in Android or your project is below SDK 23, you should use `minSdkVersion`. `minSdkVersionDev` greater than or equals to 23 is for Android experts only!!!
+- If you are beginning in Android or your project is below SDK 23, you should use `minSdkVersion`. `minSdkVersionDev` greater than or equals to 23 is for Android experts only!!!
+- Instrumented unit tests not supported with dynamic features.

 # Credits
   * [Blockchain](https://www.blockchain.com/) for the public Blockchain API